£100 000 Life Insurance Policy Cost 2026

 Cost of A New Life Insurance Policy Explained

-The insurance company determines the monthly premium payments, or the “cost of life insurance,” using several different factors.
+The insurance company determines the premium payments, or the “cost of life insurance per month,” based on several factors.

 Some of the most common areas that life insurance companies look at are: